Freighter Wave Surfing Locations on Puget Sound

 Tug wave are big but not powerful, so we need 14′ or longer SUPs, sea kayaks, OC or surf ski’s to catch and keep up with the waves.
 We get one set and that’s it, so we have to catch it!

-Puget Sound breaks for freighter / container / Navy / etc waves…
+Partial List of Surfing Breaks for Freighter / Container / Navy / etc waves…

 – Duwamish Head – Great for ferry waves at lower tides.